gabm/Satty/README.md

 annotation-size-factor = 2
 # Filename to use for saving action.
 Omit to disable saving to file.
 Might contain format specifiers: https://docs.rs/chrono/latest/chrono/format/strftime/index.html
 output-filename = "/tmp/test-%Y-%m-%d_%H:%M:%S.png"
-# Also save screenshot to a file after copy action
+# After copying the screenshot, save it to a file as well
-save-on-copy = false
+save-after-copy = false

 # custom colours for the colour palette
 [color-palette]